Septarian Nodule Properties, Facts and Photos

 The picture of the septarian nodule at the top of our article is courtesy of Stan Celestian.

-All pictures are clickable and redirect to the original image.
+Pictures are clickable and redirect to the original image.

 The third photo redirects to an amazing photograph of the Moeraki Boulders on Koekohe Beach on the east coast of New Zealand's South Island.